 Radioactive Contamination Site, New Jersey.
 Engage and manage consultant to develop and implement response to potential emergency situation, advise on reporting, investigation, remediation and disposal obligations and worker health and safety concerns, and obtain closure from the New Jersey Department of Environmental Protection.

 Emily advises clients on defenses and response strategies for notices of violations and agency enforcement actions, serves as joint defense group counsel for potentially responsible parties, negotiates cost recovery, cost sharing, tolling agreements and settlement agreements and advises on environmental litigation risks.
 Representative matters include:

 Emily advises clients on a wide range of environmental and regulatory issues that can arise in the course of business operations and planning, especially when there are changes in law or agency policies.
-These issues include, but are certainly not limited to, development issues such as wetlands, flood hazard areas, protected species, historical resources, asbestos-containing materials, mold, vapor intrusion and land use requirements, permitting requirements and climate change.
+These issues include issues such as environmental justice, emerging contaminants, screening or remediation standards, financial assurance requirements, wetlands, flood hazard areas, protected species, historical resources, asbestos-containing materials, mold, vapor intrusion, land use requirements, air and water permitting requirements, and climate change.

 Vermont Law School , J.D., 2004

 As published in: Waste Dive June 1, 2022

 American Bar Association January 1, 2021Emily Lamond

 Environmental Law April 22, 2020Elizabeth C. Bogle, Jullee Kim and Emily Lamond